georgia-tech-db/evadb/docs/source/overview/concepts.rst

 AI Functions
 ------------

-In EvaDB, functions are typically thin wrappers around AI models and are extensively used by developers in EvaQL queries.

-Here is an `illustrative AI function for classifying MNIST images <https://raw.githubusercontent.com/georgia-tech-db/evadb/master/evadb/udfs/mnist_image_classifier.py>`_.
+``Functions`` are typically thin wrappers around AI models and are extensively used in queries.
+Here is an `illustrative AI function for classifying MNIST images <https://github.com/georgia-tech-db/evadb/blob/master/evadb/udfs/mnist_image_classifier.py>`_.

-To register an user-defined function, you should use the ``CREATE FUNCTION`` statement:
+To register an user-defined function, use the ``CREATE FUNCTION`` statement:

 .. code-block:: sql